Yagasaki7K/game-witchrunner/README.md

 # About
- it's a simple Runner Game with P5.js and Canvas by Alura.
- [Click here and enjoy!](https://yagasakii.github.io/witchRunner/index.html)
+ it's a simple Runner Game with P5.js and Canvas by Alura — [Click here and enjoy!](https://yagasakii.github.io/witchRunner/index.html)

 # Tecnologys